-- 1.1.
-The attached Annual Accounts for the year ended 31 March 2015 have been completed and forwarded to Audit Scotland for audit. - 1.2.
-The Accounts show a deficit for the year of £28,578 against a budgeted breakeven position.
-Further comments on the Accounts are shown on Pages 4 to 5 of the report. - 1.3.
-In accordance with the Local Authority Accounts (Scotland) Regulations 2014, and in a change to previous practice, the unaudited accounts have only been signed by the Treasurer as proper officer.
-The audited accounts will be signed by the Convener and Development Plan Manager, as well as the Treasurer, in accordance with the new guidelines.
+- 1.1 The attached Annual Accounts for the year ended 31 March 2016 have been completed and forwarded to Audit Scotland for audit. - 1.2 The accounts show a deficit for the year of £99,926 against a budgeted deficit of £120,001.
+Further comments on the Accounts are shown on pages 3 to 5 of the report. - 1.3 In accordance with the Local Authority Accounts (Scotland) Regulations 2014, the unaudited accounts have only been signed by the Treasurer as proper officer.
+The audited accounts will be signed by the Convener and the Strategic Development Plan Manager, as well as the Treasurer, in accordance with the guidelines.

-2. Recommendations
+2 Recommendations

-2.1.
-The Joint Committee is asked to note the Accounts and that, once the audit has been completed, the audited Accounts will be further presented to the Joint Committee.
+2.1 The Joint Committee is asked to note the Accounts and that, once the audit has been completed, the audited Accounts will be further presented to the Joint Committee.